Piefayth/blog/content/pages/aiken1/index.md

 }
 ```

 By defining a type for the redeemer, we declare what the validator expects as input: a `guessed word` as a `ByteArray`.
 In Aiken, strings are just ByteArrays, so both the type and the validation are easy to implement here.
-If the redeemer includes a `guessed_word` of `"secret"`, the associated transaction may mint or burn whatever amount of tokens it requests.
+If, and only if, the redeemer includes a `guessed_word` of `"secret"`, the associated transaction may mint or burn whatever amount of tokens it requests.

 Things get more exotic with Lucid and TypeScript.
 Here's an implementation of a transaction that mints from that contract.